sfc-gh-sehrlich1/sfquickstarts/site/sfguides/src/loadtesting_jmeter/loadtesting_jmeter.md

 Upon launching JMeter, you will be met with a blank Test Plan and WorkBench.
 You should see this interface:
 ![2](assets/jmeter1.png)

+> aside positive
+>
+> In addition, we've included jmx file in the repository.
+As a quick alternative, you can simply load that file, and replace the credentials.

 Now we need to add elements to our test.